junegunn/fzf.vim/README.md

 fzf is an independent command-line program and thus requires an external terminal emulator when on GVim.
 You may or may not like the experience.
-Also note that fzf currently does not compile on Windows.
+Also note that Windows support is experimental at the moment.

 Installation
 ------------